OperationCode/operationcode_docs/README.md

 Operation Code is on a mission to help every military, veteran and military family member get coding and contribute to improving the world through open source software.
-With the hope of running the company out in the open with the help of our community, we will open up board discussions for input.
+As an open-source company, we will open up board discussions for input from our community.

 ### Process